 The cost of ownership is another important factor when deciding on a help desk solution.
 According to Capterra, both InvGate Service Desk and Zoho Desk are the ones that provide the best value for money.

 Zoho Desk has an IT asset tracker app to install to complement the ITSM tool.
 Zendesk, on the other hand, offers a third-party app called AssetSonnar.
 And lastly, InvGate Service Desk integrates perfectly with , our solution for asset management.

 10. Other integrations

 Last but not least, integrations.
 These are crucial to understanding if you need to change your current tech stack to switch to a tool that can be integrated with your service desk software or if you need to pay some extra money.

 As we already mentioned, Zoho Desk integrates with Zoho's ecosystem of products, as well as popular applications like Google Suite, Slack, and Dropbox.
 Meanwhile, Zendesk has more than 1,000 pre-built integrations in its marketplace.
-And lastly, InvGate Service Desk provides native integrations with tools such as Microsoft Teams and Zapier, plus an API with which you can connect all the software already part of your business.
+And lastly, InvGate Service Desk provides native integrations with tools such as Microsoft Teams and Zapier, plus a free API with which you can connect all the software already part of your business.